152334H/pwnscripts/README.md

 Proper examples for `pwnscripts` are available in `examples/` and `user_tests_and_examples.py`.
 ## I tried using it; it doesn't work!

 File in an [issue](https://github.com/152334H/pwnscripts/issues), if you can.
-With a single-digit userbase , it's hard to guess what might go wrong, but potentially:
+With a single-digit userbase, it's hard to guess what might go wrong, but potentially:
  * pwnscripts is broken
  * Python is outdated (try python3.8+)
  * libc-database is not properly installed/initalised (did you run ./get?)